On the representation of Boolean and real functions as Hamiltonians for quantum computing: Representing -bit Functions as Diagonal Qubit Hamiltonians

-Many important problems and algorithms naturally involve Boolean predicates.
-We show how the natural representation of a Boolean function as a Hamiltonian composed of spin operators (Pauli $Z$ matrices) follows from its Fourier expansions.
-Indeed, Fourier analysis of Boolean functions has many applications in theoretical computer science \cite{kahn1988influence,linial1993constant,beigel1993polynomial,nisan1994degree,hammer2012boolean}, and is also a particularly useful tool for quantum computation \cite{beals2001quantum,montanaro2008quantum}; see \cite{de2008brief,od2014analysis} for overviews of the subject.
-We further use these tools to extend our results to Hamiltonians representing more general functions built from sums, conjunctions, disjunctions, and other basic combinations of simpler Boolean clauses.
+Many important problems, algorithms, and operators in physics and computer science naturally involve Boolean predicates.
+Indeed, the relationship between logical propositions and physical observables is foundational in quantum mechanics~\cite{birkhoff1936logic}.
+For the case of qubits, we show how the natural unique representation of a Boolean function as a Hamiltonian composed of spin operators (Pauli $Z$ matrices) follows from classical Fourier analysis; see \cite{de2008brief,od2014analysis} for overviews of the subject.
+We use these tools to extend our results to Hamiltonians representing more general functions built from sums, conjunctions, disjunctions, and other basic combinations of simpler Boolean clauses.